tapglue/snaasSdk-iOS/README.md

 tapglue.createPost(post).subscribeNext { post in
 }
 ```
-# Comments and Likes
+# Comments and Reactions

 Posts are the core entity of a news feed.
-To provide a richer and more engaging experiences, Tapglue enables you to comment or like posts
+To provide a richer and more engaging experiences, Tapglue enables you to comment or react on posts

 ## Create comments